fflewddur/tivolibre/README.md

 TivoLibre makes use of the Stream APIs introduced in Java 8 and will not run on older Java virtual machines.

 TivoLibre requires commons-codec-1.9.jar and commons-cli-1.3.1.jar (or higher) from Apache Commons.
 These libraries are included in tivo-libre.jar.
 If you want to use TivoLibre in a project that already includes these libraries, you can use the tivo-libre-no-deps.jar file.
 The commons-cli JAR is only needed by the DecoderApp command-line application.

+# Known Issues
+A list of known problems is available at https://github.com/fflewddur/tivolibre/issues.